Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 *Salmonella bongori* was included in the subspecies subset as while it is it's own species, it is routine to screen against the five subspecies of *Salmonella enterica* along side *Salmonella bongori* in surveillance and monitoring of *Salmonella*.

 In order to create balanced classes, all three subsets were randomly downsampled to 100 representatives per class, and classes with fewer than 100 representatives were droppped.
 The resulting subsets contained 232, 104, and 6 unique MLST, serotype, and subspecies classes, respectively.
 Each class was then randomly divided into training, validation, and test subsets using a 64/16/20 split.
-I chose an aggressive test split was because redundancy at the strain and subspecies levels should reduce the need for a large training set, and the additional test data should lead to a more robust evaluation of model performance.
+I chose an aggressive test split as redundancy at the strain and subspecies levels should reduce the need for a large training set, and the additional test data should lead to a more robust evaluation of model performance.

 Data cleaning, including label preparation and formatting, was performed using a combination of the Pandas Python library and standard Unix CLI tools such as `awk` and `sed`.